ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 ## How it works?

-- Staking has never been so easy, thanks to SSV, you can stake your ETH and earn ssvETH without running your own validator ! 🤑
+- Staking has never been so easy, thanks to SSV, you can stake your ETH and earn ssvETH without running your own validator! 🤑

 ### User Actions

-- User stakes their eth to a staking contract for which he is minted a liquid staked derivative token, ssvETH.
+- Users stake their ETH to a staking contract for which he is minted a liquid staked derivative token, ssvETH.

-- Creates a ethereum validator key and gives it to staking pool for depositing for activation
+- Creates an Ethereum validator key and gives it to the staking pool to deposit for activation

-- Generates keyshares from the validator keystore and stakes them the SSV nodes
+- Generates keyshares from the validator keystore and stakes them with the SSV nodes

 - Saves the keystore and keyshares for verification at a later stage